ckiriek/asetria/docs/SYSTEM_OVERVIEW.md

 ## Executive Summary

-Asetria Writer is a clinical AI SaaS platform for automated regulatory document generation with full audit trail and compliance tracking.
+Skaldi Writer is a clinical AI SaaS platform for automated regulatory document generation with full audit trail and compliance tracking.

 ### Key Features